Ghosts Next Door

 "We can do this as often as you'd like; I don't mind the company at all," Mark replied.
 "I'll leave the gate open, and I'll be in the garage,"

-"In doing that, perhaps we can fill this space with a different kind of Mana, one a bit more quiet and humble.
+"In doing that, perhaps we can fill this space with a different kind of Mana, a bit quieter and more humble.
 Not as bombastic, like before?"
 The old Kahuna suggested.

-"Come back late, and we can discuss it," Marks smiled.
+"Come back later, and we can discuss it," Marks smiled.

-The old Kahuna returned every night thereafter, sharing wisdom, humor, humility, and things regarding Hawaiian spirituality.
-One night Mark was curious, but he did not want to be disrespectful, "Can I ask you a question?"
+The old Kahuna returned every night thereafter, sharing wisdom, humor, humility, and information about Hawaiian spirituality.
+One night, Mark was curious, but he did not want to be disrespectful.
+"Can I ask you a question?"

 "Surely, you could," the old Kahuna nodded.